benfulcher/GeneCategoryEnrichmentAnalysis/README.md

 To initialize this toolbox, all of these subdirectories should be added to the Matlab path by running the `startup` script.

 ## Running analysis

-Summary is here; see [the wiki :notebook:](https://github.com/benfulcher/GeneCategoryEnrichmentAnalysis/wiki) for more detailed instructions.
+A summary of how to run an enrichment analysis with this package is describd here, but please read the [wiki :notebook:](https://github.com/benfulcher/GeneCategoryEnrichmentAnalysis/wiki) for more detailed instructions.

 ### Preparation: Defining gene-to-category annotations

 The first step in running an enrichment analysis is defining the set of gene categories, and the genes annotated to each category.
-Results of this, using hierarchy-propagated gene-to-category annotations corresponding to GO biological processes (processed on 2019-04-17), can be downloaded from [this figshare repository](https://figshare.com/s/71fe1d9b2386ec05f421).
+Results of this, using hierarchy-propagated gene-to-category annotations corresponding to GO biological processes (processed on 2019-04-17), can be downloaded from [this partner Zenodo data repository](https://doi.org/10.5281/zenodo.4460713).

-Code in this repository also allows you to reprocess these annotations from raw data from GO, as described on [this wiki page](https://github.com/benfulcher/GeneSetEnrichmentAnalysis/wiki/Defining-gene-to-category-annotations).
+Code in this repository also allows you to reprocess these annotations from raw data from GO, as described on [this wiki page](https://github.com/benfulcher/GeneCategoryEnrichmentAnalysis/wiki/Defining-gene-to-category-annotations).
+You can test this pipeline using the `term` and `term2term` tables from a mySQL download of the GO term data on 2019-04-17, which are also available in the associated [Zenodo data repository](https://doi.org/10.5281/zenodo.4460713).

 ### Performing Enrichment